PlanterApp/planter_blog/content/posts/erin-spring-journal/index.md

 ![Tomato and pepper seedlings in soil blocks under grow lights.](https://ucarecdn.com/ed355da2-192f-4e73-8d07-ce6a05140c12/Tomato-pepper-seedlings.jpg "Perky tomato and pepper seedlings.")

 It was relatively late in spring by the time we were able to get into the field to start planting.
 Significant snowfall, combined with an unusually cold and wet spring, put us several weeks behind schedule.
-We didn't have tarps or hoop houses in place in the fall to help the ground dry out and warm up faster, so we were bound to mother nature's schedule.
+We didn't have tarps or hoop houses in place to help the ground dry out and warm up faster, so we were bound to mother nature's schedule.
 When we finally got into the field it felt like a huge milestone- getting to work the land as we had so eagerly anticipated.
 We sowed cool-season favorites like peas, carrots, spinach, lettuce, and arugula, ironically now hoping that the warm weather wouldn't come too quickly and finish them off prematurely.

 ![The author, Erin, in the field with a garden bed in the background covered in insect netting.](https://ucarecdn.com/34f61221-d33f-4ee4-9191-820f09c09308/First-garden-bed.jpg "Prepping the first bed!")